DevelopersHawai/nodeJS_SocialMediaSite/README.md

 #### To start the project please delete any node_module folders you may have folder

+Issue command: This will install all dependencies
+`npm install`

+Finally issue comand
+`npm run dev`

 If you have not done so, please do so now and familiarize yourself with the issues tab.